PFTL/website/content/blog/27_Custom_CRM.rst

     engine = create_engine('sqlite:///crm.db', echo=True)

-Note that the engine supports other types of databases, not only sqlite.
-However, sqlite is by far the easiest to work with for small applications such as ours.
+Note that the engine supports other types of databases, not only SQLite.
+However, SQLite is by far the easiest to work with for small applications such as ours.

 We also define a declarative base, that will allow us to define classes that will be mapped to tables: